icon-project/icon-sdk-js/quickstart/README.md

 excerpt: ""
 ---

 This is an example project of ICON SDK JavaScript.
-This document provides you information on how to interact with ICON network using `icon-sdk-js`.
+This document provides you with information on how to interact with ICON network using `icon-sdk-js`.

 ## Intended Audience